Astronomer board investigating CEO Andy Byron after Coldplay kiss-cam video

 It added, "The Board of Directors has initiated a formal investigation into this matter and we will have additional details to share very shortly."

 Byron was shown with his arms wrapped around a woman on a jumbo screen during a Coldplay concert on Wednesday in Foxborough, Mass., according to a social media post that went viral.
-Some media outlets identified the woman as Astronomer's human resources chief.
+Some media outlets identified the woman as Astronomer human resources chief Kristin Cabot.

 Byron didn't immediately respond to requests for comment sent to Astronomer.